bar-katz/Vanilla_GAN_functions/README.md

-# GAN for generating points of leared function
+# GAN for generating points of learned function

 This project was made in order to practice GANs.